Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/Tutorials/10 Using with Pixhawk.md

 ### Compass

 In order to make APM receive measurements from an UAVCAN-interfaced compass, open the tab `INITIAL SETUP`, then select `Mandatory Hardware` &rarr; `Compass`.
-On the displayed page:

-* Check the checkbox `Enable`.
-* In the `Orientation` frame, select the option `Manual`, `ROTATION_NONE`.
-You may need to select a different rotation if the arrow printed on Zubax GNSS 2 is not aligned with vehicle's longitudinal axis.
+Find the compass that is marked with the check `Externally mounted`, and make sure that it is selected in the drop-down field `Primary Compass`.
+See the screenshot below for an example.

 <img src="mission_planner_compass.png" width=500 title="Enabling external compass via Mission Planner">

+You may need to select a different rotation if the arrow printed on Zubax GNSS 2 is not aligned with the vehicle's longitudinal axis.

 Don't forget to perform compass calibration when done.